ietf-wg-masque/draft-ietf-masque-connect-udp/draft-ietf-masque-connect-udp.md

 UDP payloads.
 Any response other than a successful response indicates that the request has failed, and the client MUST therefore abort the request.

+Proxies MUST NOT introduce fragmentation at the IP layer when forwarding HTTP Datagrams onto a UDP socket.
+In IPv4, the Don't Fragment (DF) bit MUST be set if possible, to prevent fragmentation on the path.
+Future extensions MAY remove these requirements.

 ## HTTP Request over HTTP/1.1 {#req1}